An Oracle ULA (Oracle Unlimited License Agreement) is:

 - Renew the ULA: If the organization finds value in the flexibility of unlimited deployments, it can choose to renew the ULA.
 However, the renewal terms will need to be renegotiated, which may involve adjustments in pricing or changes to the product list covered under the agreement.

 - Migrate to a Perpetual ULA (PULA): Alternatively, the organization can migrate to a Perpetual ULA (PULA).
-This option allows the organization to retain the right to use the Oracle products indefinitely without future renewals.
+This option enables the organization to retain the right to use Oracle products indefinitely without requiring future renewals.
 However, the PULA has a significant upfront cost and does not provide ongoing unlimited deployment rights.

 - Certify the Agreement: If the organization opts not to renew, it must proceed with certification, similar to an Oracle license audit.
 The organization must report the number of deployments made during the ULA term.
 This report will determine how many perpetual licenses it retains going forward.